modiimedia/contentful-hugo/readme.md

     fileName: settings
     fileExtension: yaml

-repeatableTypes: # feteches all the entrys of a content type an places them in a directory
+repeatableTypes: # feteches all the entrys of a content type and places them in a directory
   - id: posts
     directory: /content/posts/
     fileExtension: md